bestvibes/stock-portfolio-predictions/README.md

 #stock-portfolio-predictions
-A simple Python script that gives you the **best, worst, and latest stock portfolio performace** over a given frame of time.
+A simple Python script that gives you the **best, worst, and latest stock portfolio performance** over a given frame of time.

 **This assumes you have equally invested your assets** into each stock you give for your portfolio.
 More flexibility with this is in the works.
 Uses Yahoo!
 Finance as a historical stock data source.